Abdul Haq (Urdu scholar): Early life

-In the same year, he was appointed secretary of the All India Muhammadan Educational Conference, which had been founded by Syed Ahmed Khan in 1886 for the promotion of education and intellectualism in Muslim society.
-Sir Syed founded the Anjuman Taraqqi-i-Urdu in 1903 in Aligarh with Thomas Walker Arnold as its first president and Shibli Nomani as the first secretary.
+In the same year, he was appointed secretary of the All India Muhammadan Educational Conference, which had been founded by Sir Syed in 1886 for the promotion of education and intellectualism in Muslim society.
+Sir Syed founded the Anjuman Taraqqi-i-Urdu in 1886 in Aligarh with Thomas Walker Arnold as its first president and Shibli Nomani as the first secretary.
 In 1912 Haq was appointed as the secretary of the Anjuman.
-Under him the organisation flourished and published a number of magazines notably Urdu launched in January 1921, Science, in 1928, and Hamari zaban, in 1939.
+Under him, the organization flourished and published a number of magazines, notably Urdu, launched in January 1921, Science, in 1928, and Hamari Zaban (ہماری زبان; lit "Our Language"), in 1939.
 During this period he also served as the Principal of Osmania College (Aurangabad) and retired from that position in 1930.

 Educational and political activities

 Haq was a scholarly critic who provided criticisms of modern Urdu works and encouraged his students to develop literary skills and appreciation of Urdu.
 Following his retirement from Osmania University in 1930, Haq worked to compile and edit a comprehensive and authoritative English-Urdu dictionary.